 - Decrease Greenhouse Gas Emissions: A new food system could be a key driver of solutions to climate change.
 The current industrial food system is responsible for 44 to 57% of all global greenhouse gas emissions. > Read the GRAIN Report

-- Improve Yields: In cases of extreme weather and climate change, yields on organic farms are significantly higher than conventional farms. > Read the Report by the UN Special Rapporteur on the Right to Food
+- Improve Yields: In cases of extreme weather and climate change, yields on organic farms are significantly higher on conventional farms. > Read the Report by the UN Special Rapporteur on the Right to Food

-- Create Drought-Resistant Soil: The addition of organic matter to the soil increases the water holding capacity of the soil.
+- Create Drought-Resistant Soil: The addition of organic matter to the soil increases the water-holding capacity of the soil.
 Regenerative organic agriculture builds soil organic matter. > Learn More

 - Revitalize Local Economies: Family farming represents an opportunity to boost local economies. > Read the FAO Report